RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 require the invasion of something secret, secluded or private pertaining to plaintiff, nor does it involve falsity.
-It consists of the appropriation, for the defendant's benefit, use or advantage, of the plaintiff's name or likeness. . . .
-"The interest protected (in the 'appropriation' cases) is not so much a mental as a proprietary one, in the exclusive use of the plaintiff's name and likeness as an aspect of his identity."
+It consists of the appropriation, for the defendant's benefit, use or advantage, of the plaintiff's name or likeness.&hellip; "The interest protected (in the 'appropriation' cases) is not so much a mental as a proprietary one, in the exclusive use of the plaintiff's name and likeness as an aspect of his identity."